In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is transactional analysis.

 - I’m not OK, you’re OK

 Out of these, “I’m OK, you’re OK” is considered healthy and balanced, but the other positions have assorted problems associated with them.

 Is any of this useful?

 This isn’t actually Freudian, as Berne took Freud’s theories and branched off into another direction, but it’s got the same early life focus.
-It also gives me the same sense that there might be something reasonable in there but it might also be wrapped in some nonsense.
+As with Freud’s ideas, I get the sense that there might be something reasonable in there, but it might also be wrapped in some nonsense.

 RationalWiki’s article on TA refers to it as arbitrary and lacking in empirical evidence.
-Apparently TA’s stance on homosexuality, alcoholism, and autism were essentially blame the parent, e.g. a cold “refrigerator mother” and an “I’m not OK, you’re not OK” life position caused autism.
+Apparently, the TA stance on homosexuality, alcoholism, and autism was essentially to blame the parent; for example, a cold “refrigerator mother” and an “I’m not OK, you’re not OK” life position caused autism.

 I’m thinking that says all you really need to know right there.

 The Psychology Corner has an overview of terms covered in the What Is… series, along with a collection of scientifically validated psychological tests.